Home > Blog >

 What Is Assisted Living?

-Specialized assisted living communities may also provide specialized mental care services such as memory and cognitive care to help manage mental health alongside physical health and daily assistance.
+Specialized assisted living communities may also provide specialized services such as memory and cognitive care to help manage mental health alongside physical health and daily assistance.
 The Shores at Vivante offers compassionate memory care for residents with Alzheimer’s and other dementia-related conditions.

 What Is Home Care?